geodynamics/pylith/examples/2d/box/README.md

 ## Step05: Time-dependent shear with Dirichlet and Neumann boundary conditions

 Similar to Step03 but with time-dependent boundary conditions consisting of an initial value and a rate of change that is added starting at 1.0 year.
+Features used in this simulation include:

+* Quasistatic simulation
+* Time-dependent Dirichlet boundary conditions
+* Time-dependent Neumann boundary conditions
+* UniformDB and SimpleDB spatial database for specifying values for properties and boundary conditions.

 The simulation parameters are in the `pylithapp.cfg` and `step05_sheardisptractrate.cfg` files.

 To run the example:
 ```
-pylith step05_sheardisptract.cfg
+pylith step05_sheardisptractrate.cfg
 ```

 ## Suggested exercises